 Beyond Voice: Payment Links

-Not every payment needs to happen via DTMF.
-During a Replicant call, the AI agent can send a payment link via SMS as an alternative to keypad entry.
+Payment links are the turnkey path.
+During a Replicant call, your application can send a payment link via SMS or email, including mid-call, as an alternative to keypad entry.

 The flow: the agent confirms the payment amount, then tells the customer "I've sent a secure payment link to your mobile number."
 Shuttle generates a hosted checkout page and delivers it via SMS.
 The customer opens the link, enters their card details on a secure page, and completes the payment.
-The result is returned to the Replicant agent in real time.
+The result is returned to your application in real time.
+Links work even with gateways that do not support voice capture.

 Payment links are useful when:

-Both DTMF and payment links use the same Shuttle infrastructure, the same PCI-compliant environment, and the same gateway routing.
-The AI agent can offer either option based on the conversation context.
+Both the secure capture and payment links use the same Shuttle infrastructure, the same PCI-compliant environment, and the same gateway routing.
+Your application can offer either option based on the conversation context.

 FAQ

-Can Replicant agents take payments without a third-party integration?
+Can Replicant agents take payments without a secure handoff?
 Not compliantly.
 If card data enters Replicant's audio pipeline, the entire platform is in PCI scope.
-A PCI-compliant payment layer like Shuttle keeps card data isolated so Replicant's infrastructure stays clean.
+Shuttle's secure capture keeps card data isolated so Replicant's infrastructure stays clean.

 Does this work with Replicant's existing call flows?
 Yes.
-The Shuttle integration is added at the point in the conversation where payment is needed.
-It doesn't require restructuring existing call flows — it's an additional step in the workflow.
+The Shuttle handoff is triggered at the point in the conversation where payment is needed.
+It's an additional step in the workflow, wired up by your application code.
+You build the agent-side orchestration; Shuttle provides the capture, payment links, and APIs.

 What if the customer's card is declined?
-Shuttle returns the decline reason to Replicant.
+Shuttle returns the decline reason to your application.
 The AI agent can offer to retry with a different card, send a payment link as an alternative, or handle the situation according to the contact centre's configured workflow.

 How many payment gateways does Shuttle support?
-Shuttle connects to 16+ gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, and others.
-Each Replicant deployment can use whichever gateway the merchant requires.
+Shuttle connects to 30+ gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, and others.
+Switching gateway is configuration, not re-integration.
+A few gateways (Braintree, for example) work for payment links but not for voice capture.

-What does Shuttle charge? $0.20 per transaction.
+What does Shuttle charge? $0.20 per successful transaction for voice.
 No setup fees, no monthly minimums, no per-seat licensing.
+Payment links are currently free (a new model is coming).

 Related Reading